gryphonshafer/Quizzing-Rule-Book/content/rule_book/material_and_questions.md

 - Most be 2 consecutive verses
 - The entire 2-verse reference range is part of the question and therefore required in the response if not fully spoken by the quizmaster

-The Question Text should be in the form:
+The question text should be in the form:

 > Quote [book name], chapter [chapter number], verses [verse numbers].